quesby/quesby-boilerplate/src/content/posts/01k6acpefh7y3mxgrf8evmfftz--welcome-to-quesby-boilerplate/index.md

 ---
 id: 01K6ACPEFH7Y3MXGRF8EVMFFTZ
-title: Welcome to Neutrino Boilerplate
+title: Welcome to Quesby Boilerplate
-slug: welcome-to-neutrino-boilerplate
+slug: welcome-to-quesby-boilerplate
-description: Discover Neutrino Boilerplate, a modern Eleventy boilerplate designed for content creators.
+description: Discover Quesby Boilerplate, a modern Eleventy boilerplate designed for content creators.
 Learn how to get started with this privacy-first static site generator.
 date: 2025-09-29T11:26:00.000+02:00
 author: Green Panda Studio
-image: neutrino-superhero.webp
+image: quesby-superhero.webp
-category: "Neutrino"
+category: "Quesby"
 tags:
-  - neutrino
+  - quesby
   - eleventy
   - static site generator
   - getting started
   - web development
 draft: false
 ---
-Welcome to **Neutrino Boilerplate**, a modern, privacy-first static site boilerplate built with Eleventy and designed specifically for content creators who value performance, accessibility, and ease of use.
+Welcome to **Quesby Boilerplate**, a modern, privacy-first static site boilerplate built with Eleventy and designed specifically for content creators who value performance, accessibility, and ease of use.

-## What is Neutrino Boilerplate?
+## What is Quesby Boilerplate?

-Neutrino Boilerplate is a comprehensive Eleventy starter template that combines the power of static site generation with modern web development practices.
+Quesby Boilerplate is a comprehensive Eleventy starter template that combines the power of static site generation with modern web development practices.
 It's designed to help you create fast, secure, and maintainable websites without the complexity of traditional content management systems.

 ### Key Highlights